Let’s look at some butterfly pictures from around the world!

 Did you know that butterflies live on every continent except Antarctica?
 There may be as many as 15,000 different species of butterflies!

 Enjoy these beautiful butterfly pictures, and then be sure to download our free butterfly coloring pages!
 We also have a fun world map activity, where children can place each butterfly on its correct continent.

-Keep reading to discover more about two butterflies from various continents.
+Keep reading to discover more about two butterflies from different continents.

 Monarch: A butterfly with a super migration

 Probably the most famous butterfly in North America is the monarch butterfly.
 This beautiful black and orange butterfly starts life as a tiny egg on a milkweed plant, the only plant a monarch caterpillar eats.

 Once it hatches, the tiny caterpillar eats (and grows) for two straight weeks.
 Then it transforms into a bright green chrysalis with beautiful golden dots on it.
 It stays in the chrysalis for two more weeks before emerging as a butterfly.